 Aside from tasks such as creating a logo and naming a business, there are many other less well-known but equally important activities that should be considered.

-From creating a comprehensive marketing strategy to determining the businesses structure, the work can pile up rapidly.
+From creating a comprehensive marketing strategy to determining the business structure, the work can pile up rapidly.

 Instead of guessing where to begin and groping in the dark, a checklist should be crafted to kick start the process of transforming a business from a concept into an actual entity.